 The first line is operated by the Society's management team which, through the implementation of the Risk Management Framework, identifies, assesses, mitigates and monitors those risks to which the Society is exposed.
-The Society's Senior Management Team has day-to-day responsibility for the management and control of risk relating to their area of operation.
+The Society's Senior Management Team has day-to-day responsibility for the management and control of risk.